ESR-NZ/Training/Advanced_Genomics_Workshop/Week_03/README.md

 `samtools view -f` can be used to filter out reads based on their FLAG values.
 For example, `samtools view -f 4` would filter out all unmapped reads.

-`samtools flagstat` can be used to generate summary statistics about the alignments in a SAM file, including the number and percentage of reads that pass certain quality control checks (e.g. properly aligned, paired-end, etc.).
+`samtools flagstat` can be used to generate summary statistics about the alignments in a BAM file, including the number and percentage of reads that pass certain quality control checks (e.g. properly aligned, paired-end, etc.).

 #### Understanding the CIGAR field in a SAM output